 JCAF places a firm emphasis on technology and its use in experiencing art.
 None of the works on display are labelled.
-Instead you are invited to download the app or use one of the Ipads on offer to find out more about the artists and their works, or there is also the option of taking a walkabout with the curator which we highly recommend.
+Instead, you are invited to download the app or use one of the Ipads on offer to find out more about the artists and their works, or there is also the option of taking a guided walkabout, which we highly recommend.
 Furthermore, the exhibition space boasts some of the best audio-visual technology in the city, which is put to great use in immense sound and video installations.

-The foundation is open Tuesday to Saturday and appointments allow for a 1 hour 45 minute visit.
-You can view the calendar of available visiting days and times, and book your slot, online at www.jcaf.org.za
+The foundation is open Tuesday to Saturday.
+You can view the calendar of available visiting days and times, and book your time to visit online at www.jcaf.org.za